ajolex/surveycto-version-control/README.md

 # SurveyCTO Version Control

-Automatic version tracking for SurveyCTO forms with zero manual data entry.
+Automatic version tracking for SurveyCTO forms to keep track of revisions or changes for each form deployement.

 ## What It Does